 Chrysler reported net losses of nearly $4 billion since it emerged from bankruptcy last year, but it had an operating profit in the first quarter and affirmed that it was on track to break even in 2010.

-The No. 3 U.S. automaker had $7.4 billion in cash available at the end of March, up from $5.9 billion at the end of 2009.
+The No. 3 U.S. automaker had $7.4 billion of cash available at the end of March, up from $5.9 billion at the end of 2009.
 It also could draw on $2.4 billion of U.S. and Canadian loans if necessary.

 We are also generating cash to finance the investments being made in our product portfolio and brand repositioning, Marchionne said.